Great Hall of the People: History

+In the early morning of September 9, 1959, Mao Zedong, Chairman of the CCP Central Committee, visited the construction site.
+During the visit, Wan Li, the vice mayor of Beijing, suggested that the Great Hall of the People had not yet been officially named.
+After some discussion, Mao finalized the name "Great Hall of the People".
+In that night, the Great Hall was fully completed and put into use, and Mei Lanfang performed the Drunken Beauty (贵妃醉酒) in the 10,000-strong auditorium to show his condolences to the construction troops.

 The Great Hall of the People was opened in September 1959 as one of the "Ten Great Constructions" completed for the 10th Anniversary of the PRC.
 The decision to build the Hall was made by the politburo in August 1958.
 Zhou Enlai believed the final design should give the message that "the people are the masters of the country".
 After design proposals were submitted, a group of architects from across the country chose the winning design by Zhao Dongri and Shen Qi.
 Zhang Bo was appointed as the chief architect.
 The construction took 10 months, 7,785 workers and was fashioned with military-like strategies that emulated the Great Leap Forward.
+Anshan Iron and Steel (Angang) produced the steel for the building's banquet and conference halls.

+On December 19, 2007, approved by the Beijing Municipal People's Government, the Beijing Municipal Planning Commission and the Beijing Municipal Bureau of Cultural Relics included the Great Hall of the People building in the List of Beijing Outstanding Modern and Contemporary Architectures (北京优秀近现代建筑保护名录).